 Step Three: Delivering the program

-- GL register through their club (prerferable) and on DRIBL as a GL, and nominate which hub they would wish to work out of.
+- GL register through their club (preferable) and on DRIBL as a GL, and nominate which hub they would wish to work out of.

 - Appointments will be managed by Hubs/ DRIBL management system / pending on location and coordinators of venues.
 GL payments from the clubs (as currently operating, with clubs deciding on best practice for them EFT vs Cash).
 Only accredited GL should be receiving a payment (but that is at the discretion of each Hub).
 Hub team pays 100% of the GL fee.